hngocuyen/xcpp/README.md

 # ngocuyencoder
 ***XCPP***

-xcpp is quick and efficient compilation and execution shortcut
+xcpp is quick and efficient compilation and execution shortcut for linux

 ## Building xcpp
-* U need install g++
+* FOR LINUX PLATFORM
-  * :
+  * UBUNTU/DEBIAN:

     | Permission| Setup |
     | --- | --- |